libreeng/BD-SAP/FSMExtension/wwwroot/doc/README.md

    #### Web

-   At this time, in order to complete installation of the Onsight extension with the FSM web app, the customer must contact Librestream to have their FSM credentials added to the extension's database.
+   In order to complete installation of the Onsight extension with the FSM web app, the customer must contact Librestream to have their FSM credentials added to the extension's database.
 Without this configuration, the FSM web app will not work with the FSM extension.